Imitating the winner leads to discrimination in spatial prisoner's dilemma model: Model

 The evolutionary dynamics of the spreading of the strategies is as follows.
 Every turn a random agent is chosen (from a uniform distribution over all agents).
-With a small probability $\mu$, this agent will 'mutate', i.e.\ choose a new random strategy (from a uniform distribution over all strategies).
-Most times, however, the chosen agent will imitate the behaviour of one of its most successful neighbours.
-In that case, a neighbour is chosen with a probability proportional to its 'fitness', which is directly related to its payoff by: where $f_i$ and $p_i$ are the fitness and payoff of agent $i$, and $w$ is a global parameter controlling the selection pressure.
-When the selection pressure is high, the neighbour with the highest payoff is very likely be chosen.
-When the selection pressure approaches zero, all neighbours are chosen with almost the same probability.
+With a small probability $\mu$, this agent will mutate, i.e.\ choose a new random strategy (from a uniform distribution over all strategies).Else, with probability $1-\mu$, the chosen agent will imitate the behavior of one of its neighbors.
+In that case, a neighbor is chosen with a probability proportional to its fitness $f$ which is directly related to its payoff by: where $f_i$ and $p_i$ are the fitness and payoff of agent $i$, and $w$ is a model parameter controlling the selection pressure.
+When the selection pressure approaches zero, all neighbors are chosen with almost equal probability.
+When the selection pressure is high, the neighbor with the highest payoff will almost certainly be chosen.

-If all agents have the same badge and the mutation rate is set to zero, the model is qualitatively that described by Ohtsuki et al. \cite{ohtsuki2006simple}, except that these authors used a fitness function $f= 1-w+w\cdot p$, while we use an exponential function to ensure positive probabilities for all values of $w$.
-The difference is negligible in the limit $w\ll 1$.

-Our model is characterized by three dynamical parameters: The cooperation benefit $k$, the evolution pressure $w$, and the mutation rate $\mu$.
+Our model is characterized by three parameters: The cooperation benefit $b$, the selection pressure $w$, and the mutation rate $\mu$.

 The random mutations serve two functions: Adding noise and preventing strategies from going extinct.
 We are interested in the evolutionary dynamics of the imitation dynamics, and not in the noise.
-Thus we keep the mutation-rate small and constant ($\mu = 0.001$ unless otherwise stated).
+Thus we keep the mutation-rate small and constant ($\mu = 0.001$) throughout this paper.

-Besides the three parameters mentioned above, we have an extra `hidden' parameter, namely the distribution of badges.
-We have chosen mainly to focus on a random distribution in which the probability that an agent is given a green badge increases linearly from zero in one end of the `cylinder' (`top'), to one in the other end (`bottom').
-This allows us to effectively average over a variety of local configurations, as well as to investigate the effects driven by imbalanced badge density.
+Besides the three parameters mentioned above, we have two `hidden' parameters, namely the underlying graph topology and the distribution of labels.
+In this paper we have chosen to focus on a 2-dimensional square lattice, because it allow for intuitive visualization of the model-state.
+Our lattice has periodic boundary conditions in one direction, to form a cylinder.
+The labels are then randomly distributed such that the probability that an agent is given a green label increases linearly from zero in one end of the cylinder (`top'), to one in the other end (`bottom').
+This allows us to effectively investigate the effect which emerge due to a mesoscale imbalance in the label density.

+We refer interested readers to the supplement for results with uniform label-distribution on a 2D lattice \ref{fig:uniform-scan}, Erd\H{o}s-R\'{e}nyi random graphs \ref{fig:random-graphs}, and a 1D ring-topology \ref{fig:1d-scan}.
+The parameter scans show qualitatively similar results, indicating that the behaviour doesn't depend critically on the topology.